samraisbeck/QuickAccess/README.md

 Convenient program that makes launching personal programs super quick.
 ### How to Use
 Using this is very easy.
 If you have a Python program that can be launched from the command line, it can be added to QuickAccess!
-All you must do is open up `config.yaml` and add the entry you would like.
+All you must do is make a copy of `exampleConfig.yaml`, rename it as `config.yaml` and add the entry you would like.
 For example, if you have a program called "Hey There", and it is usually run by going to your documents and running `hey_there.py`, just do `Hey There: C:\Users\username\Documents\hey_there.py` in the yaml file.
 This will tell